onosproject/onos-gui/docs/deployment.md

 > * onos-gui - containing an nginx web server and the compiled GUI
 > * onos-envoy - containing a grpc-web proxy for connecting to onos-topo, onos-config etc.

 If you don't have a cluster running and want to try on your local machine please follow first the [Kubernetes] setup steps outlined in [deploy with Helm](https://docs.onosproject.org/developers/deploy_with_helm/).
 The following steps assume you have the setup outlined in that page, including the `micro-onos` namespace configured.

 > Note: if deploying the GUI on top of `onit` that its default namespace is `onos`,
 > so any mention of `micro-onos` below should be replaced with `onos`

+> The GUI can also be installed on a test pod by referring to its cluster name

 ## Installing the Chart
 To install the chart in the `micro-onos` namespace run from the root directory of the `onos-helm-charts` repo the command:
 ```bash
 helm install -n micro-onos onos-gui onos-gui
 ```
-The output should be:
+The output should be like:
 ```bash
 NAME: onos-gui
 LAST DEPLOYED: Sun Dec  8 19:40:39 2019